MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/services/creating-a-service/index.md

 ### Creating an Intent Filter for Implicit Intents

-To associate a service with a implicit Intent, an Android app must provide some meta-data to identify the capabilities of the service.
+To associate a service with an implicit Intent, an Android app must provide some meta-data to identify the capabilities of the service.
 This meta-data is provided by  _intent filters_.
 Intent filters contain some information, such as an action or a type of data, that must be present in an Intent to start a service.
 In Xamarin.Android, the intent filter is registered in **AndroidManifest.xml** by decorating a service with the [`IntentFilterAttribute`](https://developer.xamarin.com/api/type/Android.App.IntentFilterAttribute/).
 For example, the following code adds an intent filter with an associated action of `com.xamarin.DemoService`:

 ```csharp
 [Service]